 Other School Expenses

 Most school year starts in June and ends in March.
 We all know we have semestral breaks, holidays, and weekends that would reduce our daily expenses and boarding house fees.
-But we also have days when we spend more than our budget like some emergencies, excess fares for a few days vacation at home, beers, or that extra 1 hour extension during DotA.
-So let’s compute our expenses on a nine-month basis per school year and since we have to study until third year, let’s take the numbers above and put it into place.
+But we also have days when we spend more than our budget like some emergencies, excess fares for a few days vacation at home, beers, or that extra 1-hour extension during DotA or other games.

 For One Year of Study